MiDataInt/mdi-apps-framework/docs/appSteps/configuration.md

 # <app>/config.yml
 appSteps:
     <stepName>: # your name for the appStep
         module: <moduleName>     # expect moduleNameUI and moduleNameServer
         shortLabel: ...          # shown on dashboard menu
         shortDescription: ...    # shown on the Overview page
         options:
             longLabel: ...       # title for the appStep tabbed page
-            alwaysVisible: false
+            alwaysVisible: false # override step dependency chains
             # module-specific options go here
     <stepName>:  # etc.
 ```

-The config.yml template file has declarations for
+The _template app's config.yml file has declarations for
 an initial app step sequence based on standardized modules
 that is common to many apps, with support for
 additional source file upload, sample assignments into groups, and